khushu/Camera-SensorFusionND/README.md

 //check if the keypoint is not within the defined box
 if(!vehicleRect.contains((*i).pt))
 {
-    //Erase the keypoint and decrement the ittrator keypoints.erase(i--);
+    //Erase the keypoint and decrement the iterator keypoints.erase(i--);
 }
 ```